 Avoid the Weekends

-The slowest times for Indiegogo are Saturday and Sunday.
+The slowest times for Kickstarter or Indiegogo are Saturday and Sunday.
 That’s not to say that you can’t have a successful campaign that starts and ends on the weekend.
 It just means that you’re more likely to find success when you’re operating during regular business hours.
 That’s because many people see this crowdfunding platform as a business opportunity, even though it is a rewards-based platform.

 Try to avoid a crowdfunding campaign that comes in at the end of the year.
 If you get your funds in one taxing year but are planning on spending that money in the next season, then you’ll be charged a capital gains tax for the pure profit that the crowdfunding campaign provided.